cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the other MUST be set to a non-default value.

-The key and nonce computed by this algorithm have the property that they are only known to the holder of the responder private key, and the party that ran the KEM to generate `zz` and `enc`.
-If the `psk` and `pskID` arguments are provided, then the responder is assured that the initiator held the PSK.
-If the `pkIm` argument is provided, then the responder is assumed that the initiator held the corresponding private key (assuming that `zz` and `enc` were generated using the AuthEncap / AuthDecap methods; see below).
+The key and nonce computed by this algorithm have the property that they are only known to the holder of the recipient private key, and the party that ran the KEM to generate `zz` and `enc`.
+If the `psk` and `pskID` arguments are provided, then the recipient is assured that the sender held the PSK.
+If the `pkIm` argument is provided, then the recipient is assumed that the sender held the corresponding private key (assuming that `zz` and `enc` were generated using the AuthEncap / AuthDecap methods; see below).